microsoft/promptflow/docs/cloud/azureai/create-run-with-compute-session.md

-# Create run with automatic runtime
+# Create run with compute session

 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
 Learn [more](../../how-to-guides/faq.md#stable-vs-experimental).
 :::

-A prompt flow runtime provides computing resources that are required for the application to run, including a Docker image that contains all necessary dependency packages.
-This reliable and scalable runtime environment enables prompt flow to efficiently execute its tasks and functions for a seamless user experience.
+A prompt flow compute session provides computing resources that are required for the application to run, including a Docker image that contains all necessary dependency packages.
+This reliable and scalable compute session environment enables prompt flow to efficiently execute its tasks and functions for a seamless user experience.

-If you're a new user, we recommend that you use the automatic runtime (preview).
+If you're a new user, we recommend that you use the compute session (preview).
 You can easily customize the environment by adding packages in the requirements.txt file in flow.dag.yaml in the flow folder.

-## Create a run with automatic runtime

-Create a run with automatic runtime is simple, just omit the `runtime` field and system will use automatic runtime to create a session to execute.
+## Create a run with compute session

 ::::{tab-set}
 :::{tab-item} CLI